 INTRODUCTION

 This court should deny Defendant’s motion for statutory fees because protecting commercial landowners is not the intent of the statute and because Defendant failed to provide any evidence of attorney’s fees and appraisal expenses actually incurred and has provided no evidence of the reasonableness of the fees requested.
-In the alternative, if the Court does find that the Defendant is entitled to attorney’s fees this Court should find that the fees should not exceed $23,173.38.
+In the alternative, if the Court does find that the Defendant is entitled to attorney’s fees this Court should find that the fees should not exceed $23,258.13 or less.

 ARGUMENT